GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-96/index.md

 Support for the `id` property lands in desktop Chromium-based browsers starting in Chrome 96.
-Support for mobile, which currently uses the manifest url as the unique id, should land in the first half of 2022.
+Support for mobile, which currently uses the manifest url as the unique ID, should land in the first half of 2022.

-{% Img class="float-right", linkTo="true", src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/XY3FVUeeCjhB9K71niJE.png", alt="DevTools showing computed app id", width="800", height="533" %}
+{% Img class="float-right", linkTo="true", src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/XY3FVUeeCjhB9K71niJE.png", alt="DevTools showing computed app ID", width="800", height="533" %}

-If you already have a PWA in production and want to add an `id` to your manifest, you'll need to use the id that was assigned by the browser.
+If you already have a PWA in production and want to add an `id` to your manifest, you'll need to use the ID that was assigned by the browser.
 You can find the `id` in the _Manifest_ pane of the _Application_ panel in Dev Tools.

 <p style="clear:both;"></p>